Discover your family’s history at our libraries

 A brief guide to caring for precious family records and links to further sources of information.

-There are dedicated research computers at our Family History Centre at Central Library Manchester, Central Library Peterborough, the library at Te Hāpua: Halswell Centre, Upper Riccarton Library and Fendalton Library.
+There are dedicated research computers at our Family History Centre at Central Library Manchester, Central Library Peterborough, Fendalton Library, the library at Te Hāpua: Halswell Centre, Shirley Library, Upper Riccarton Library.

 Finding family information